← Back to blog

 A gender audit is a structured, evidence-based review of how equity, inclusion, and gender dynamics actually show up in your workplace.
 It's not just about your policies—it’s about what those policies mean in practice.

-Done well, a gender audit surfaces both risks and opportunities for gender mainstreaming in your organization.
+Done well, a gender audit surfaces both risks and opportunities for gender mainstreaming in your organisation.
 It gives you the insights you need to make informed, lasting changes that reflect your values and meet your legal obligations.

 What’s Involved?